icervillalon/TFM_Chatops/README.md

 ### Rasa deployment
 * To train the model -> rasa train
-* To launch the chatbot with the stored model -> rasa run or rasa shell
+* To launch the chatbot with the stored model -> rasa run (or rasa shell for testing purposes)

 It is mandatory to run an action server to perform custom actions logic.
-To do so, from the /actions folder, run "rasa run actions".
+To do so, run "rasa run actions".

+To connect with Telegram, ngrok is used to proxy the petitions to the localhost.
+To launch ngrok, execute "path_to_ngrok http 5005".
+The given URL must be placed in "credentials.yml" file to be accesible from Telegram.

 ## Jenkins plugins needed:
 * Gitlab (used to integrate change detections in gsi Gitlab)